 Your treatment plan will be based on what's right for you and what matters to you.
 For example, people who seek care at Mayo Clinic may be eligible treatments that safely shorten their course of radiation by several weeks.

 People with breast cancer who come to Mayo Clinic have access to the most advanced radiation therapy technology and innovative techniques.
 From this full range of options, you will receive therapy to treat breast cancer safely and with less inconvenience.
 For example:

 Fast-tracking radiation.
-Mayo Clinic is pioneering new treatments called partial-breast irradiation (PBI), where the radiation therapy is highly focused to the area where the tumor was removed, sparing normal tissues.
-For select patients with early-stage breast cancer, radiation therapy may be completed in as few as three to five days.
+Mayo Clinic pioneered new techniques for partial-breast irradiation (PBI), where the radiation therapy is highly focused to the area where the tumor was removed, sparing normal tissues.
+For select people with early-stage breast cancer, radiation therapy may be completed in as few as three to five days.

 One PBI option combines surgery and the placement of an internal radiation (brachytherapy) device for delivery of radiation therapy.
 This eliminates the waiting time between surgery and beginning brachytherapy, enabling both treatments to be completed in just five to 10 days.
-Other eligible patients may choose to return after they have healed from surgery for a short three- to five-day course of external (X-ray or proton) PBI.
+Another option allows you to return after healing from surgery for a short three- to five-day course of external (X-ray or proton) PBI.

 - Using proton therapy.
 Some people may be evaluated for proton therapy.
 Mayo Clinic's Proton Beam Therapy Program features intensity-modulated proton therapy with pencil beam scanning that allows radiation oncologists to destroy the cancer while sparing healthy tissue.
 Some proton treatment regimens may be shorter than X-ray regimens.